top of page

 Search

-There are three common types of low back pain* associated with lifting at the gym.
+We see two common types of low back pain associated with or affecting lifting at the gym.
+Each one is tied to specific movements:

 2. Avoid positions as possible that put your back in a rounded and compressed position.
 This includes sitting.